cliff76/aider-node-yarn/README.md

 Next ask aider to...
 `Build a NextJS web app with a CRUD interface that allows users to create quizes.
 Each quiz should have a set of questions which can also be entered via the CRUD interfsace.
 Each question should have a set of answers that can be maintained.`

-Finally, watch aider do it's thing!
-You may need to connect it to an instance of MongoDB (or whatever DB persistance technology it chooses by default) runniing in another Docker container.
+Finally, watch aider do its thing!
+You may need to connect it to an instance of MongoDB (or whatever DB persistence technology it chooses by default) running in another Docker container.
+See the docker-compose for an example of how to connect aider to a MongoDB container.

 This is a work in progress!!